12 dicembre

 12 dicembre, also known as Dodici dicembre (eng: December 12th), is a 1972 documentary film directed by Giovanni Bonfanti and Pier Paolo Pasolini (uncredited).

-It is an independent documentary about the Piazza Fontana massacre and the death of anarchist Giuseppe Pinelli.
+It is an independent documentary about the Piazza Fontana bombing and the death of anarchist Giuseppe Pinelli.

 Content

 The documentary investigates the Piazza Fontana bombing and the death of anarchist Giuseppe Pinelli, who was taken in by the Italian police for questioning and whose death is believed by some to have been deliberately caused by members of the police force.
 Through various interviews conducted throughout Italy, it analyses the political climate of the country.
 Among those interviewed are workers and militants from the Lotta Continua movement, as well as deputy Achille Stuani, member of the Italian Communist Party; Licia Pinelli, Giuseppe's widow, and several lawyers including those who defended Pietro Valpreda, who was arrested for the bombing.

 Production

 Development

 The film was made by Pier Paolo Pasolini on the proposal and with the collaboration of some militants of Lotta Continua, a formation of the communist-oriented far-left.
 During the making of the film, there were creative differences between Pasolini and the group's management.
 Pasolini wanted to make a denunciation film which would focus on the anthropological and social aspect of the country during that period.
 The disagreements continued throughout the editing phase.